Apollo 8: The Thrilling Story of the First Mission to the Moon

 About the Book Club Meeting

 The PMIWDC Book Club is a forum for talking about books that touch on the widely varied challenges of project and program management.
-Our meeting on "Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts" will take place on June 19th, 2018 - the same evening as the Monthly Chapter Events from 5:30pm - 6:30pm.
+Our meetings take place on the same evening as the Monthly Chapter Events from 5:00 pm - 6:00 pm.

 Read more about the format of the book club in "About the Book Club" below.